Retired garda alleges serious assault at Strokestown eviction

 There were angry scenes at Castlerea District Court after a Donegal man charged with violent disorder at Falsk, some days after the eviction, was remanded in custody after four independent sureties were deemed unacceptable.

-Earlier a crowd of about 2-0 anti-eviction protesters had gathered out Harristown District court in advance of the appearance there of two defendants charged separately with offences at Falsk some days after the eviction.
+Earlier a crowd of about 20 anti-eviction protesters had gathered outside Harristown District court in advance of the appearance there of two defendants charged separately with offences at Falsk some days after the eviction.

 Kevin Taylor, a retired Garda with an address at Dublin road, Longford, was one of four people who had offered to provide €5,000 as an independent surety in the case of PJ Sweeney (54) from High Cairn Ramelton, Co Donegal, who is charged with violent disorder at Falsk on December 16th last.